-Most of the music you'll hear booming out of Italian cafes to inspire sidewalk singalongs is Italian musica leggera (popular music), a term covering home-grown rock, jazz, folk, hip hop and pop ballads.
+Most of the music you'll hear booming out of Italian cafes to inspire sidewalk singalongs is Italian musica leggera (popular music), a term covering homegrown rock, jazz, folk, hip-hop and pop ballads.
 The scene's annual highlight is the Sanremo Music Festival (held at San Remo's Teatro Ariston and televised on RAI1), a Eurovision-style song comp responsible for launching the careers of chart-topping contemporary acts like Eros Ramazzotti, Giorgia, Laura Pausini and, more recently, singer-songwriter Marco Mengoni.
 In 2013, Mengoni won Sanremo for his ballad 'L'essenziale', using the same song later that year to represent Italy at Eurovision.
 Two years later, operatic pop trio Il Volo took their winning hit 'Grande amore' to Eurovision, the soaring anthem winning Italy third place.
-The trend was continued in 2017, when Sanremo champion Francesco Gabbani took 'Occidentale's Karma' to Europe's campy song comp.
-While the Italian hit only managed sixth place, it did win the competition's affiliated OGAE Award, voted by a network of over 40 Eurovision fan clubs that together make up the Organisation Générale des Amateurs de l'Eurovision (OGAE).
+The trend was continued in 2019, when Sanremo champion Mahmood took the song 'Soldi' to Europe's campy song comp.
+The Sardinian-speaking Italian who has an Egyptian father and professes to sing 'Moroccan pop' was runner-up to Holland's Duncan Laurence.

 Opera Let the Fat Lady Sing